45 Beautiful Fire Pit Ideas That Will Turn Any Backyard Into An Enchanting Getaway

 If you wish to include a touch of rustic flair in your home, there’s nothing quite like a fire pit made of concrete blocks and river rocks.
 It both looks great and is a cinch to make.
 You’ll need concrete blocks as well as river rocks of various sizes.

-If you want, you may add in smaller stones or pebbles for added texture.
+If you want, you may add smaller stones or pebbles for added texture.
 Once you have all your materials, start assembling the fire pit.
-Begin by layering concrete blocks, and top with a layer of river rocks.
+Begin by layering concrete blocks, and top them with a layer of river rocks.
 Use larger rocks around the edge to hold the smaller rocks in place.

 Spectacular Western Warmth